Fragile X Syndrome Factsheet (for Schools)

 - need an individualized education program (IEP) or 504 education plan

-- using visual cues in addition to verbal instructions
+- Use visual cues in addition to verbal instructions.

-- letting them wear noise-reduction headphones, dimming lights (if possible), providing quiet areas, and limiting classroom distractions
+- Help them handle their sensitivities.
+This may mean letting them wear noise-reduction headphones, dimming lights (if possible), providing quiet areas, and limiting classroom distractions.

-- teaching all your students self-calming strategies to avoid emotional outbursts
+- Teach all your students self-calming strategies to avoid emotional outbursts.

 Providing consistency and maintaining routines in the classroom, as well as encouraging participation in all appropriate activities, can help students with FXS do their best in school.